mesosphere/dcos-docs-site/pages/1.9/installing/ent/custom/cli/index.md

 1. From your `genconf` directory, create a configuration file and save as `config.yaml`.

     You can use this template to get started.
 This template specifies three masters, five [private](/1.9/overview/concepts/#private-agent-node) agents, one [public](/1.9/overview/concepts/#public-agent-node) agent, static master discovery list, an optional custom proxy, and SSH configuration specified.
-For parameters, descriptions, and configuration examples, see the [documentation][3].
+You may use additional configuration parameters.
+For descriptions of all parameters and configuration examples, see the [documentation][6].

     **Tips:**